 - Sierra's very first game, Mystery House, infamously accepted "PRESS BUTTON" but not "PUSH BUTTON".

-- Leisure Suit Larry 2 had an infamous sequence at the end where the player has to make a bomb using an airsick bag as the wick.
+- Leisure Suit Larry 2: Looking for Love (in Several Wrong Places) had an infamous sequence at the end where the player has to make a bomb using an airsick bag as the wick.
 The problem is that "bag" is not considered a synonym for "airsick bag", despite there being no other bag in a five-mile radius.
 Lead programmer Al Lowe explained that this was the result of an unrelated bug which another programmer fixed by turning "bag" into a verb, which Lowe never noticed and escaped all testing.
 Longtime scuttlebutt suggested that the correct command was a full but grammatically incorrect sentence with the word "the" repeated several times.

 - King's Quest III: To Heir Is Human: